 EXAMPLE

 Jim is shooting a Sako S20 in 6.5 PRC with a simple bipod.
 The rifle, scope, and bipod weigh 10 lbs.
 He starts shooting with 4 bonus points because he gets +2 for having a rifle under 11 lbs.
-He also gets +1 for muzzle energy, and +1 for a barreled action under $1,500.
+He also gets +1 for muzzle energy, and +1 for a barreled action under $1,500 (if I can find it for that price new online on the day we shoot).

 Results of his shooting: